Isabella-Mitchell/lonely-house/README.md

 ### Typography

 - Headings are in Josefin Slab, with serif as a fallback font.
-With slight typewritier style attributes, Josefin Slab brings a subtle sense of character to the website.
+With slight typewriter style attributes, Josefin Slab brings a subtle sense of character to the website.
 The body copy is in Jost with sans-serif as a fallback font.
 The choice of simple, easily-legible typefaces means that the text will be easy to read on all device sizes.

 ### Imagery

 - Imagery is a very important feature of the website, as users need to be able to see listings to be encouraged to book a holiday.

 - Images are mostly displayed in Bootstrap Carousels.
-These allows the admin to add multiple photos without worrying about them taking up lots of space on the page.
+These allow the admin to add multiple photos without worrying about them taking up lots of space on the page.

 - The admin can choose to set a featured image.
-This the image that appears first by default on the all listings and listing detail page.
+This is the image that appears first by default on the all listings and listing detail page.
 There is a fallback 'holding' image if the admin does not set an image.

 - Consistent aspect ratios have been used to bring visual harmony to the site across different page layouts.

 ### Icons

 - I used icons from Font Awesome extensively on the website.
 They are used within the nav bar to reduce the need for verbose descriptions such as 'search.
 I have used them on buttons to reinforce the action of the button.
-They are also used within listings to visually represent different facilities, ratings, location pin etc. I have added in screen reader alteratives where I felt it was necessary and appropriate.
+They are also used within listings to visually represent different facilities, ratings, location pin etc. I have added screen reader alternatives where I felt it was necessary and appropriate.

 ### Cards